Who we are.

 Experience that shaped the work

 The people behind Kenshi.AI don't come from one lane.
-Every member of our team brings a minimum of 6 years of hands-on experience in AI-related work — model development, data pipelines, production systems — and several of us come with direct background in the healthcare sector, including environments where clinical decisions depend on fast, accurate diagnostic tools.
+Every team member brings at least six years of hands-on AI work — model development, data pipelines, production systems — and several come from healthcare, including settings where clinical decisions depend on fast, accurate diagnostics.

-That crossover is what makes RadAIx possible.
-Building AI for medical imaging isn't something you do credibly from the outside.
-You need to understand what a radiologist's workflow actually looks like, what "good enough" means in a clinical context, and what happens when a system makes a mistake.
-We've worked in environments where those questions aren't theoretical.
+That crossover is what makes RadiAIx possible.
+You can't build medical imaging AI credibly from the outside — you need to know a radiologist's workflow, what "good enough" means clinically, and what happens when a system gets it wrong.
+We've worked where those questions aren't theoretical.

 Built in Kigali · Intelligence for Impact